 It is quite likeley that BigBrother will be running on a headless server or a server with commandline only access locked away in a secure location.
 To allow easy viewing of the recorded files you can setup a fileserver on the same machine to provide access from a different machine.
 Samba is a free open source SMB file and print server which is secure, reliable and widely used.
 SMB is the protocol used by Microsoft Windows for accessing file and print servers so by setting up Samba you can access recorded files using the Windows Explorer file browser on a Windows PC on your desk or in the security office.
 Mac OS X also has built in support for SMB (Apple uses Samba in OS X to provide this) and it can be accessed by a Linux PC too.

-If you are interested in all the things Samba can do and its full configuration I recommened you read but not Samba 4.
+If you are interested in all the things Samba can do and its full configuration I recommened you read 'Using Samba' published by O'Reilly.
+At the present time the latest edition of this book covers Samba 3 but not Samba 4.
 Samba 4 was a major upgrade (relased in 2012) so you might want to email bookquestions@oreilly.com and suggest they produce an updated edition!
 This appendix will just give a simple standalone file server configuration to allow people not familiar with Samba to get started quickly.

-'Using Samba' published by O'Reilly.
-At the present time the latest edition of this book covers Samba ${\bf 3}$

 Samba is configured using a text config file.
-For Samba 4 this is usually smb4.conf On FreeBSD the Samba 4 package is called samba4x where x is the minor version, currently samba43

-Below is a sample smb4.conf file suitable for a standalone file server for accessing BigBrother recordings.
-Comments are lines starting with a #

-#global section defines server wide settings [global]

-passdb backend = tdbsam

-bind interfaces only = yes

-interfaces = 192.168.253.202 127.0.0.1

-server string = Samba %v on %h

-workgroup = CCTV

-netbios name = bigbrother

-#use this servers local passwd db for user auth

-security = user

-#use smbpasswd file for user DB not /etc/passwd (needed for WinNT and securing passwords over network )

-encrypt passwords = true

-#this machine is the WINS server

-wins support = yes

-#participate in subnet lmb elections

-local master =yes

-#force an lmb election on startup

-preferred master = yes

-#and always win

-os level = 100

-#the directory we want to serve up path = /cctvrecordings read only = yes

-guest ok = no

-browseable = yes

-writeable = no

-create mode = 0660 #default for new files = rw-rw---directory mode = 0770 #default for new sub dirs = rwxrwx--validusers = @cctvviewers

-adminusers = root
+For Samba 4 this is usually smb4.conf On FreeBSD the Samba 4 package is called samba4x where x is the minor version, currently samba43 Below is a sample smb4.conf file suitable for a standalone file server for accessing BigBrother recordings.
+Comments are lines starting with a # #global section defines server wide settings [global] passdb backend = tdbsam bind interfaces only = yes interfaces = 192.168.253.202 127.0.0.1 server string = Samba %v on %h workgroup = CCTV netbios name = bigbrother #use this servers local passwd db for user auth security = user #use smbpasswd file for user DB not /etc/passwd (needed for WinNT and securing passwords over network ) encrypt passwords = true #this machine is the WINS server wins support = yes #participate in subnet lmb elections local master =yes #force an lmb election on startup preferred master = yes #and always win os level = 100#this is a file share called cctvrecordings #accessible by anyone in the cctvviewers group #it is read only for security against CCTV deletion [cctvrecordings] comment = CCTV recordings file share #the directory we want to serve up path = /cctvrecordings read only = yes guest ok = no browseable = yes writeable = no create mode = 0660 #default for new files = rw-rw---directory mode = 0770 #default for new sub dirs = rwxrwx--validusers = @cctvviewers adminusers = root smbpasswd -a username